 One of the important categories of classification, plants can also be differentiated in terms of their size.
 From small, medium to huge, the growth of a plant remains limited to the size it corresponds.
 Take a look at their different types as per the category of size.

-Herbs are considered as the smallest in size.
+Herbs are considered the smallest in size.
 Their heights are not more than a foot or a few centimetres and consist of soft stems.
 Generally, they have fewer branches or none.
 These herbs are filled with vitamins and minerals and are an essential part of a nutritious diet.
 Some of the major examples of herbs are tomato, ginger, paddy, etc.

 ‘They are also not very big in size but they are bigger than the herbs, almost a meter and have hard stems.
 Examples of shrubs are Rosemary, Cherry, Basil, etc.

 As we all know, trees are the biggest of plants and have very hard stems which are known as the trunk.
-The trunk of a tree has branches which bear fruits, leaves and fruits.
+The trunk of a tree has branches that bear fruits, leaves and fruits.
 They can have great heights, mostly more than a meter.
 Examples of trees are Mango, Banana, etc.

 Those plants that creep on the ground have very fragile as well as thin and long stems are referred to as creepers.
 These creepers cannot stand straight or support their own weight.
-Some of the major creepers include strawberry, sweet potatoes, watermelon, amongst others.
+Some of the major creepers include strawberries, sweet potatoes, watermelon, amongst others.

 Similar to creepers in their thin, long and weak stems, the Climbers cannot stand erect as well but grow vertically through external supports and can carry their own weight.
-Some of the examples of climbers are money plant, runner beans, grapevine, etc.
+Some of the examples of climbers are money plants, runner beans, grapevine, etc.